Millicent Fenwick: Death and legacy

+Legacy

 The Millicent Fenwick Monument, a sculpture by Dana Toomey, was paid for by voluntary donations and unveiled in October 1995.
 Always decorated, it is near the Bernardsville train station.

-Fenwick is considered by some to be the model for the character of Lacey Davenport in Garry Trudeau's comic strip Doonesbury, although Trudeau insisted the character was modeled on no one in particular.
-Lacey Davenport first appeared several months before Fenwick first gained prominence after her election to Congress.
+Some consider Fenwick the model for the character of Lacey Davenport in Garry Trudeau's comic strip Doonesbury, although Trudeau himself has insisted the character was modeled on no one in particular, and Davenport first appeared several months before Fenwick was elected to Congress.

-She is the grandmother of CEO Jonathan Reckford and great-grandmother of U.S. Olympic rower Molly Reckford.